Orphan Works Directive: Works Covered by the Directive

 Under certain conditions, the directive can also apply to unpublished works (such as letters or manuscripts).
-Whether orphaned software and video games ("Abandonware") fall under the audiovisual works definition is debated.
+Whether orphaned software and video games fall under the audiovisual works definition is debated.

 Function

 The directive provides regulations on how to identify orphan works.
 An organisation that wishes to digitise a work in question has to conduct a scrupulous search to find its copyright holder.
 In this search, it should rely on sources such as databases and registries like ARROW for text and image-based works.
 A registry for orphan film is currently developed by ACE – Association of European Film Archives and Cinematheques in the FORWARD project.
 A diligent search guideline and tool has also been developed by the EnDOW project.
 By 2017, its tool for diligent searches was available for 20 European Union Member states.
 Around that time, a study by EnDOW researchers warned that "the absence of hierarchical validity of the appropriate sources for Diligent Search leave the clearing of rights uncertain" and that "only the free accessibility of hierarchized sources will make Diligent Search workable".
 At the time of the launch of the directive in 2012, it had been hoped that other sectors would develop similar information databases.

 The directive also establishes that if a search does not find the identity or location of the copyright holder, the work shall be officially recognised as an orphan work.
 This status shall be valid for the whole of the European Union, which means the organisation will be able to make it available online in all Member States.
 The directive also foresaw the establishment of a single European registry of all recognised orphan works to be set up and run by EUIPO, the European Union Intellectual Property Office based in Alicante.
 This database went live in October 2014 as a publicly accessible online platform.

 Works identified as orphan works can be used by beneficiary organisations to achieve aims related to their public interest mission.
 They will be allowed to conclude public-private partnerships with commercial operators and to generate revenues from the use of orphan works to cover digitisation costs.

 Under this directive, a reappearing copyright-holder can assert his/her copyright and thereby end the orphan work status, and is entitled to license fees from the cultural institution for its usage of the work while it had orphan status.